The 60 minute documentary film examines the life and work of San Francisco Bay Area, Social Surreal Artist, Irving Norman, (1906 - 1989).

 COMPLETE THIS PROJECT!

 It is easy for artists and their work to fade into obscurity over time.
 Especially art whose content can be considered both thought provoking and extremely challenging.
 It is your generous support for this project that will allow Irving Norman's legacy to live on and be seen by a more global audience.
+Please pass on the website address to others who would find Irving's work interesting:

 All donations are tax-deductible.